 Getting your web page in front of lots of eyeballs takes effort on many fronts.
-A critical step is testing your page speed.
+A critical step is testing your page load time.

 If you want to have a shot at ranking on the first page of Google, your page needs to load in under three seconds.

 Web pages are becoming increasingly complex and visitors are more globally dispersed, yet every person looking at your web page will expect it to load lightning fast.

 If half of visitors leave a page if it takes longer than three seconds to load, you’re losing important interactions.

 Minimise bounce rate and keep visitors engaged for longer by testing and optimising your website speed using this guide.

 Table of Contents